 Libby Butler who has lost 16kg through the 28 Day Weight Loss Challenge says while she feels tired most days, she ALWAYS finds ways to fit exercise in when she can, even when she’s too tired to do anything.

 “As a working mum, I totally understand how much effort it can take to exercise each day,” she says.

-Here are her 6 top tips on how to introduce exercise to your day – even when you don’t feel like it!
+Here are her 6 top tips on how to introduce exercise to your day and exercise before bed – even when you don’t feel like it!

 Whether you’re at work or at home during the day, if you find you’re too tired early or late in the day, make incidental exercise your friend!

 Squat to pick each item out of the washing basket to hang on the line.

 Plank or donkey kicks while you’re on the floor, picking up toys.

 Use the kitchen bench for push ups while you wait for the microwave or kettle.

 Chair kicks as you send faxes at work.